Frequently Asked Questions

 No, neither of these exams are required for any graduate-level program at Mount Vernon Nazarene University.

 All college-level courses, meaning not remedial or developmental, will transfer from a regionally accredited institution with a passing score of C- or above.
-Official transcripts must be received in a sealed envelope from the institution in order for courses to be posted.
-All transfer credits must be posted 6 weeks prior to graduation.
+Official transcripts must be received in a sealed envelope or online directly from the granting institution in order for courses to be posted.
+All transfer credits must be posted six weeks prior to graduation.